 The Upper Room, a lounge for E.I. students is located on the main level in the Forum area of the building.
 It has chairs and tables for studying and eating, as well as a kitchen equipped with refrigerator, microwave, and coffee/tea service.
-The refrigerator stocks food items that can be purchased by placing cash or coins in a lockbox in the kitchen.
-Students are on their honor to pay for food items and are asked to help keep the lounge neat and clean.
+Students are asked to help keep the lounge neat and clean.